SeonghoBaek/RealtimeCamera/README.md

 	- REDIS Server / hiredis / PyRedis
 	- OpenCV2 or OpenCV3 for support CUDA
 		- Note) You can install libopencv-dev.
 But cpu only.
-	- Darknet
-		- C/C++ dnn framework
-	- Openface
-		- You can user docker image which does not support gpgpu
 	- Torch
 		- Case of building Native Openface